Connect with us

 As many Americans, this writer eagerly read all I could about Tim Walz after Kamala Harris chose him as her running mate.

 I didn’t have to hear or read more than three paragraphs before I became far more interested.
-There it was: Tim Walz was a former high school football coach, the defensive coordinator of a championship winning team in Minnesota.
+There it was: Tim Walz was a former high school football coach, the defensive coordinator of a state championship winning team in Minnesota.
 He also taught geography and social studies.

 Rick Cleveland